Checking a state of a single contract

 tsa_forbid_failures

-. - Retrieves the initial balance value using
+to make assumptions about input. - Retrieves the initial balance value using

 tsa_call_1_0